 “You might think you know why your spouse did or said something, but you could be wrong.”
 Smalley offers this example:

 “My spouse always takes advantage of me.”
 So when you see your husband leave his cereal bowl in the sink instead of putting it in the dishwasher in the morning, you default to that belief instead of considering other reasons for his action.

 But if you’re willing to give him the benefit of the doubt, it forces you to ask a question.
 You can say, “Hey, can you help me understand why you left your bowl in the sink?”
 And your spouse might say, “Well, the kids got in a fight and I had to deal with that” or “I was stressed out and late for a meeting.”

-If you’re looking forward to making good memories and growing closer to your spouse this summer, Smalley says having conflict-free events is important.
+Conflict can sabotage your efforts to reconnect, so if you’re looking forward to making good memories and growing closer to your spouse this summer, Smalley says having conflict-free events is important.
 When you plan fun outings, agree that they will be free of conflict.

 “If my wife, Erin, and I want to have some fun on a hike, that’s not the time to deal with a relationship problem.
 We’re not willing to take experiences that could connect us and turn them into venues for processing issues,” Smalley says.
 “Save your discussions about conflicts for counseling.”

 Finally, Smalley says to use this time of summer optimism to work on your contribution to your marriage relationship.
 “Ask yourself, what can I do?
 How can I deal with my negative beliefs?
 How can I choose to show up in this relationship?
 And ask God, ‘How do You want to grow me?’ ” This is how your marriage can start to heal this summer.